SFTtech/sftdyn/README.md

-sftdyn is a minimalistic (< 100 lines!) python script that lets you easily create a dyndns.org-like service, using your own DNS server.
+sftdyn is a minimalistic (~ 100 lines) python script that lets you easily create a dyndns.org-like service, using your own DNS server.

 ## Quick Guide